Today, our South Wilton vets share some hedgehog facts and a few things you should consider before owning a pet hedgehog.

 - If you get a puncture from a hedgehog quill be sure to clean your hands and the puncture area thoroughly.

-Owning a pet hedgehog may not be easy or straightforward, but by doing your research, visiting breeders and speaking to an exotic mammal vet, you will be able to decide whether a hedgehog is the right pet for you.
+Owning a pet hedgehog may not be easy, but by doing your research, visiting breeders, and speaking to an exotic mammal vet, you will be able to decide whether a hedgehog is the right pet for you.

 Our exotic companion animal vet can help you to provide the best care possible to your hedgehog.
 Contact our South Wilton vets to book an appointment.

 We're always accepting new patients, so contact our veterinary hospital today to book your pet's first appointment.